 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.

 |Receiving Grants & Scholarships||83%||$4,845|

 |Receiving Student Loans||20%||$3,193|

 To support students and graduates, Glen Oaks Community College may offer services to students like those listed below:

 - Online course work available

 Graduation & Transfer Rates

-Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares GOCC against community colleges in the entire state of Michigan.
+Community colleges often offer both career training programs and options for students to transfer-out to four year institutions, which is why the table below is so important, it compares GOCC against community colleges in Michigan.

 |GOCC||St. Joseph County||Michigan|

 The program list below is organized by areas of study.
 The programs that have a link will direct you to the program's profile page where you can learn more about education requirements and career pathways.